-The current (2023) population of Ferndale is 16,762.
-As shown in the Housing Snapshot (Figure X), there are 6,428 dwelling units in the City.
+The current (20232) population of Ferndale is 16,76245,700.
+As shown in the Housing Snapshot-(Figure X)to the left, there are 5,9666,428 dwelling units in the City.

-The City had remained consistent in terms of household population, maintaining an average population of between 2.49 and 2.78 persons per household since 1980.
+The City has been remarkably had remained consistent in terms of household population, maintaining an average population of between 2.49 and 2.78 persons per household since 1980.

-This plan anticipates a decrease to 2.35 persons per household by 2045.
-A total of 4,659 new residential units, with one third of these units built as traditional single family homes, are expected by 2045- resulting in a total population increase of 10,961.
+This plan anticipates a slight decrease to 2,3548 persons per household by 204536.
+A total of 4,6594,214 new residential units, with-a one thirdninety percent of these units built as traditional single family-detached homesuses, are expected by 204536- resulting in a total population increase of 10,961.

 One purpose of the Housing Element is to establish policy directives for the future of housing in Ferndale.
-In order to develop these policies, understanding future growth and demographic trends is helpful.
+In order to develop these policies, at least a basic understanding of future growth and demographic trends is requiredhelpful:.